Logan High School (La Crosse, Wisconsin)

-Logan High School is a public high school in La Crosse, Wisconsin operated by the School District of La Crosse.
+La Crosse Logan High School is a public high school in La Crosse, Wisconsin operated by the School District of La Crosse.
 Located on the city's north side, the 240,000 square foot school is situated on a 32-acre site in the La Crosse River Valley.
 The school is named after the street address of its original location, which had been named after General John A. Logan.

 La Crosse Logan consistently scores among the top high schools in the U.S. state of Wisconsin and is nationally recognized for its student academic achievements and college readiness scores.
 The school was visited by President George W. Bush in 2002, as part of the Department of Education's Tour Across America.
 In 2014 U.S. News & World Report ranked Logan 29th among Wisconsin's high schools, earning a silver medal.
 As of 2022, it is ranked 79th in Wisconsin.

 History

 Logan High School was named after the street address of its original location on Logan Street on the North Side of La Crosse.
 A school had existed at that location since the 1800s, and residents referred to this school as Logan out of convenience.
 The street itself was named after General John A. Logan, via a resolution passed in 1888.
 Logan High School has since relocated, but retains the name of its original location.
 Its current address, Ranger Drive, is named after the school's mascot: the Logan Rangers.
 This mascot was named in honor of Robert Rogers' Rangers, a British company of soldiers who fought during the French and Indian War.

 After the original school on Logan street burned down, a new school, officially named Logan Junior High School was constructed on the same grounds and opened in 1923.
 A 1928 addition to the existing junior high school added a senior high school to the same building, which then taught students from grades 7 through 12.
 Several other additions were made to this building, including a 1940 expansion which built on a gymnasium and an auditorium.